ofonime04/DSA_PROJECT-_2/README.md

 The objective of this project is to give an insight that will guide the management of Palmora Group to make informed decision on how to address gender inequality as published by the media.
 The decision will be guided by results gotten from analyzing the data received from the HR department.

 #### Data Source
 The data source is Palmoria Group Bonus Rules.xlsx and Palmoria Group emp-data.csv which contains information from the HR department.
-The Microsoft excel file contains 1016 columns/6rows personnel data (e.g name, gender, department, salary) and the CSV file contain 6 columns/12 rows bonus rating.
+The CSV file contains 1016 columns/6rows personnel data (e.g name, gender, department, salary) and the Microsoft Excel file contain (6 columns/12 rows) bonus rule that will be used to calculate *BONUS* to be paid to each employee.

 #### Tools Used
 -	Microsoft Power Bi